Submetry onto one-dimensional space: Properties and preparations

 \subsection{Transnormal regions}

-Let $P:M\to Y$ is a submetry. for any point $x\in M$ consider the fiber $L=P^{-1}(P(x))$ passing through $x$.
+Let $P:M\to Y$ be a submetry.
+For any point $x\in M$ consider the fiber $L=P^{-1}(P(x))$ passing through $x$.
 As we said before, the fiber $L$ has a well defined tangent cone $T_xL$.
-The \textit{normal (or horizontal) cone} $N_xL$ is a polar cone of $T_xL$ in $T_xM$.
-In another words, $N_xL$ is a set of all vectors in $T_xM$ enclosing angles $\geq \pi/2$ with all vectors in $T_xL$.
+The \textit{normal (or horizontal) cone} $N_xL$ is the polar cone of $T_xL$ in $T_xM$.
+In other words, $N_xL$ is the set of all vectors in $T_xM$ enclosing angles $\geq \pi/2$ with all vectors in $T_xL$.